motopress/mp-timetable/readme.txt

 * Color settings for background, background hover, text, and text hover
 * Export/import of your data

+Timetable can be added to Elementor, Divi, Beaver or any other builder via shortcode.
+Plugin provides Timetable block for Gutenberg.

 Proud developers of Timetable plugin and the biggest set of blocks for Gutenberg - [Getwid WordPress Blocks](https://wordpress.org/plugins/getwid/).

 == Installation ==